comet-ml/opik/README.md

     outputs=" My name is Alex.",
 )
 ```
-But you can also specify additional parameters like that (check the documentation for details)
+But you can also specify additional parameters like that (check the documentation for details).

 ```python
 import comet_llm